 Glucosamine and chondroitin.
 If you or a family member suffers from arthritis or joint pain, you may have heard of the benefits of glucosamine and chondroitin.
 These supplements, which come from the shells of shellfish and animal cartilage, may help to slow the progression of arthritis in dogs and cats.
 Jenna Stregowski, RVT, says, “These products will not ease acute pain, but they will work slowly to ease discomfort and slow disease progression.”
 She adds that, “These supplements do not pose the same risks [of side effects] to dogs as many pain medications.”

 Fish oil.
-Fish oil supplements contain two essential fatty acids that can have several health benefits for cats and dogs.
+Fish oil for dogs and cats contain two essential fatty acids that can have several health benefits for cats and dogs.
 If your dog doesn't care for pills, consider a water additive.
 Something like the Omega 3 dog supplement K-10+ can be a great choice.
 This supplement can promote skin and coat health, reduce inflammation of the joints or organs, and possibly even help prevent the rapid growth of some cancers.
 Puppies and kittens can benefit from the ability of fish oil to promote good development of the eyes and brain.
 “Diet plays a huge role in the condition of your dog's skin,” says Stregowski.
 “Adding fish oil can be very beneficial for animals who are suffering from itchiness.”
 Of course, this is as long as your pet isn't allergic to fish.